Discover the Best 2027 Las Vegas College Basketball Watch Parties

 Downtown Las Vegas offers a lively, classic atmosphere and some of the city’s most unique venues.

 Circa Stadium Swim: Watch from the heated pools on a 143-foot screen.
-Reservations for cabanas and daybeds are highly recommended for the Round of 64.
+Reservations for cabanas and daybeds are highly recommended for the opening rounds.

 The D Las Vegas: The 12th-floor Detroit Ballroom is a favorite for fans looking for free entry, high-energy crowds, and “Man Cave” food favorites.